MarcusMLarsson/Azure-Data-Engineer-Associate/LearningPathsNotes/1.Azure for the Data Engineer/Module 2.md

 <li> No Schema or index management </li>
 </ul>

-<p> Cosmos DB stores "items" in "containers", with these two concepts being surfaced differentyl depending on the API. (these would be
+<p> Cosmos DB stores "items" in "containers", with these two concepts being surfaced differentyl depending on the API (these would be
 "documents" in "collections" using MongoDB).
 Cosmos DB is a NoSQL Database as a Service (higher SLA 99.999% Service Level Agreement).
 Cosmos DB supports 99.999 percent uptime.  </p>

 <b> Data ingestion </b>
-<p> To ingest data into Azure Cosmos DB, use Azure Data Factory, create an application that writes data into Azure Cosmos DB
+<p> To ingest data into Azure Cosmos DB you can either use Azure Data Factory, create an application that writes data into Azure Cosmos DB
 through its API, upload JSON documents, or directly edit the document. </p>

 <b> Queries </b>
 <p> You can create stored procedures, triggers and user-defined functions (UDFs).
 Or use the JavaScript query API </p>

 <b> Data security </b>
-<p> Azure Cosmos DB support data encryption, IP firewall configurations, and access from virtual networks.
+<p> Azure Cosmos DB supports data encryption, IP firewall configurations, and access from virtual networks.
 Data is encrypted automatically.
 User authentication is based on tokens, and Azure Active Directory provides role-based security. </p>

 ---